9.1 Traditional Applications

 A short history of the Web provided by the World Wide Web consortium traces its roots to a 1945 article describing links between microfiche documents.

 One helpful way to think of the Web is as a set of cooperating clients and servers, all of whom speak the same language: HTTP.
 Most people are exposed to the Web through a graphical client program or web browser like Safari, Chrome, Firefox, or Internet Explorer.
-Figure 3 shows the Firefox browser in use, displaying a page of information from Princeton University.
+Figure 3 shows the Safari browser in use, displaying a page of information from Princeton University.

 Clearly, if you want to organize information into a system of linked documents or objects, you need to be able to retrieve one document to get started.
 Hence, any web browser has a function that allows the user to obtain an object by opening a URL.
 Uniform Resource Locators (URLs) are so familiar to most of us by now that it's easy to forget that they haven't been around forever.
 They provide information that allows objects on the Web to be located, and they look like the following: